History of The American Legion

 May 1, 1972

-The Legion implements a Halloween safety program for children; it remains the only national program of its kind.
+The Legion implements a Halloween safety program for children.

 April 1, 1975

-The Legion-sponsored Freedom Bell goes aboard the Freedom Train during its tour of the country in celebration of the U.S. Bicentennial.
+The Legion-sponsored Freedom Bell traverses the nation aboard the Freedom Train during its tour of the country in celebration of the U.S. Bicentennial.
 Six years later, the bell is dedicated at its permanent home in Columbus Plaza, opposite Union Station in Washington.

 1980s